 - Pinch Sea salt

-- 1 tablespoon cognac optional, or gin or brandy
+- 1 tablespoon cognac optional, or gin, brandy, or Grand Marnier

 - Preheat a medium saucepan with high sides over medium heat.